ConsenSysMesh/stow-box/README.md

 npm run ganache
 ```

-Now go to your Metamask and swich to Custom RPC and set the New RPC URL to: `http://localhost:7545`
+Now go to your Metamask and switch to Custom RPC and set the New RPC URL to: `http://localhost:7545`

 Keep that running and continue in another terminal window